 The School of Engineering offers programs leading to the bachelor's degrees in biomedical, civil, electrical, and mechanical engineering and computer science.
 The general requirements are presented below and are to be interpreted as minimum requirements.
 Additional details are found under each department.
 The undergraduate professional programs in biomedical engineering, civil engineering, electrical engineering, and mechanical engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET (www.abet.org).

-In the first semester in residence, each student will be assigned to a faculty adviser with whom the student will be required to consult at least once each semester.
+In the first semester in residence, each student will be assigned to a faculty adviser with whom he or she will be required to consult at least once each semester.
 Ordinarily, at the end of the first year in residence, engineering students will be asked to designate the department in which they wish to take their degree, if they have not already chosen.
 The student will consult with the department chair and, when accepted, will be assigned to an adviser who will be a faculty member of the designated department.
 Changes in a student's program must be made in consultation with the adviser.
 Advanced placement is possible for high school students with the proper background and achievement.

-Many from community colleges and liberal arts colleges have successfully transferred into CUA's engineering programs over the years.
+Many students from community colleges and liberal arts colleges have successfully transferred into CUA's engineering programs over the years.
 Students who have completed pre-engineering programs may normally begin their junior year studies in their first semester.
 Prospective transfer students are advised to contact the appropriate department and discuss the transition with the department chairpersons.
 CUA engineering has formal articulation agreements with Anne Arundel Community College, Howard Community College, and Prince George's Community College.
 For more information please click here.